Singapore scientists find coronavirus variant with milder infections

-SINGAPORE (Reuters) - Researchers in Singapore have discovered a new variant of the COVID-19 coronavirus that causes milder infections, according to a study published in The Lancet medical journal this week.
+Researchers in Singapore have discovered a new variant of the Covid-19 coronavirus that causes milder infections, according to a study published in The Lancet medical journal this week.

 The study also showed the variant, which has a large deletion in a part of its genome, elicited a more robust immune response.